-- While following the design intent expressed in the Master Plan, buildings may occupy any location within the building zones identified in the master plan. - Buildings should orient active uses to adjacent public spaces, streets and sidewalks, parks and plazas. - Buildings should respond to the natural topography of the site to minimize site disturbance.
+• While following the design intent expressed in the Master Plan, buildings may occupy any location within the building zones identified in the Master Plan, excluding the required building setback area.

+- Buildings should orient active uses to adjacent public spaces, streets and sidewalks, parks and plazas. - Buildings should respond to the natural topography of the site to minimize site disturbance.